Kimsa Chata (Bolivia-Chile)

 Kimsa Chata or Kimsachata (Aymara and Quechua kimsa three, Pukina chata mountain, "three mountains", Hispanicized Quimsa Chata, Quimsachata) is an 8 km-long volcanic complex on a north–south alignment along the border between Bolivia and Chile, overseeing Chungara Lake.
 It contains three peaks, all stratovolcanoes.

 The group is formed - from north to south - by Umurata (5730 m), Acotango (6052 m) and Capurata (5990 m) (also known as Cerro Elena Capurata).
-The active volcano Guallatiri (Wallatiri) west of Capurata is not part of the group.
+The active volcano Guallatiri (Wallatiri) west of Capurata is sometimes considered part of the group.